Eddy came to us looking for a place to feel safe, secure, and perhaps even a little love.

 Now Eddy took a different view as he had never been exposed to this situation.
 His experience had always been exposure and risk; did he have any other choices?

 He was very reluctant to enter the safety of the paddock at first.
-He would come up to the entrance and stop, this is new and different, and he was not sure he was comfortable with this unfamiliar environment.
+He would come up to the entrance and stop, this was new and different, and he was not sure he was comfortable with this unfamiliar environment.

 Now he flat refuses to leave!

-Maybe it is time for you to discover what Eddy discovered, he learned about the benefits of annuities and how they can provide guaranteed income without market risk.
+Maybe it is time for you to discover what Eddy discovered; he learned about the benefits of annuities and how they can provide guaranteed income without market risk.

 P.S.
 Eddy does seem to enjoy putting on the harness now and then and taking the grandkids for a ride now and then in the cart.
 You know how grandparents are.